lightstar/anyjob/README.en.md

 ![Screenshot](img/screenshot6.png)

-### Limitations and further development plans
+### Limitations

 1. Full job support is implemented only for *perl* environment.
 For all other platforms writing specific executable, classes etc. is required.
-Anyway that's not planned for now.

-2. There are no automatic tests implemented, all testing is performed only by hand now.
-It would be nice to implement them but that's not high priority task.
+2. There are no automatic tests implemented, all testing is performed only by hand.

-3. Jobs are now created only by direct specifying their type, nodes, parameters and properties.
-It would be nice to specify some abstract type and parameters which will be transformed by creator into real job or jobset data.
-For example one could create 'restart_all' job which will transform into 'restart' job on every node, possibly with some additional jobs.

-4. *Redis* is now used both for data storage and for message queuing.
-It performs good, but it would be better to abstract away by using some specific modules to simplify transition to some other mechanisms in future.
+3. Only *Redis* is used both for data storage and for message queuing.

-5. It is worth implementing some common use worker modules 'out of the box'.
-For example such that would execute some arbitrary program and intercept its input and output, or run specific method in some perl module with defined parameters, etc.

-6. All messages displayed by applications are only in english now.
-It would be nice to implement internationalization, add translations for all messages and possibility to switch between languages (russian is priority of course).
+4. All messages displayed by applications are only in english.

-7. By now slack application demands explicit notation of job type and nodes list in slash command text.
-It is worth adding possibility to specify group, type and nodes using separate dialogs.

-8. It is worth to add support for links leading to partially created jobs in the web application to simplify job creation.